smashthings/jinny/README.md

 #### get_envvar

 Gets an environment variable from the environment and provides a default value if not found.
-Default value is an empty string so you can use template logic to check for set environment variables
+If a default value is not provided get_envvar will return an empty string.
+Returning an empty string allows for template logic to react to missing environment variables

 ```
 $ cat template.txt